stephengladney/converter/README.md

 ### `convertCase`

 String from one casing to another.
+Starting case is detected automatically.

 <details>
 <summary>Supported cases</summary>